 #2: Ghost ($9/mo hosted) — For Bloggers

 Ghost offers a clean blogging experience focused on content and subscriptions.
-Great for writers, though requires some setup for hosted version.
+Great for writers, though requires some setup for the hosted version.
+Ghost's open-source codebase on GitHub has over 48,000 stars, making it one of the most popular Node.js CMS projects.

 Pros: Clean writing experience, built-in subscriptions, fast performance